 - Pimentos - Any red pepper should do if you don’t have pimentos.
 The blended peppers give the sauce an orange color while helping it taste slightly sweet.

-- Extra virgin olive oil – A few tablespoons of oil will help all of the ingredients blend easily.
-To make an oil-free vegan cheese sauce, omit the oil entirely and add a little extra water to thin it out.
+- Extra virgin olive oil - A few tablespoons of oil will help all of the ingredients blend easily.

-- Lemon juice – The citrus will help round out the flavors and give the sauce balance.
+- Lemon juice - The citrus will help round out the flavors and give the sauce balance.
 If possible, opt for fresh lemon over bottled juice.

-- Dijon mustard – For a bit of tang and color.
+- Dijon mustard - For a bit of tang and color.
 Feel free to swap in

 - Miso paste - To infuse a little saltiness and an umami flavor.
 If you don’t have miso, either leave it out or replace it with soy sauce or tamari.